 Arbol Euro Consulting Ltd. is instructed to assess the on and off-site trees in regard to the proposed development.
 See section 6.1.2.
-We visited the site on 1st October 2020 to carry out the tree survey.
-We were supplied with a scaled OS Plan and trees were plotted using a long-jump tape measure using key reference points.
+We visited the site on 13/10/2022 to carry out the tree survey.

 NB This report does not seek to authorise any tree works (see Section 4.1).